jestjs/jest/docs/TutorialAsync.md

 ### Error handling

 Errors can be handled using the `.catch` method.
 Make sure to add `expect.assertions` to verify that a certain number of assertions are called.
-Otherwise a fulfilled promise would not fail the test.
+Otherwise a fulfilled promise would not fail the test:

 ```js
 // Testing for async errors using Promise.catch.